VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/Training meetings log/July - October recap .md

 >
 > New motor ->

-### On the programming side there were many updates to the previously working code for the first mission, mostly changes due to different libraries being used for the new servo
+### On the programming side there were many updates to the previously working code for the first mission, mostly changes due to different libraries being used for the new servo.
+Specifically, we replaced the previous adafruit servokit and motorkit libraries for the adafruit pca9685, combining the movement of the two.